garrandall/popular-music-data/tracks/stereo-hearts-glee-cast.md

 Gym Class Heroes baby!
-If I was just another dusty record on the shelve ( Ooh) Would you blow me off and  play me like everybody else, If I ask you to scratch my back,  Uh)
+If I was just another dusty record on the shelve ( Oh Would you blow me off and  play me like everybody else, If I ask you to scratch my back,  Uh)
 Like it read well, check it Trouty,  I can handle that